cds-snc/cppd-medical-report-sails/README.md

 ### Named routes

 We have also added a route helper for use in views so you can reference a route by name and not worry about the users selected language.
-For example, if you wanted to link to the start route (example above):
+For example, using the example routes above, if you wanted to link to the `start` route:

 ```html
 <a href="{{ route('start') }}">Start</a>